Pr4w/SubSieve/README.md

 ## Installation

-Head over to the [Chrome Web Store](https://chromewebstore.google.com/detail/subsieve/kaajhikijnhbdllpdjigneldnajefofa) to install the extension.
+Head over to the [Chrome Web Store](https://chromewebstore.google.com/detail/subsieve/kaajhikijnhbdllpdjigneldnajefofa) or the [Firefox Add-On Store](https://addons.mozilla.org/en-GB/firefox/addon/subsieve/) to install the extension.

 Alternatively, compile it yourself and load it as an unpacked extension.